SemiCroustii/ubox-camera-ha/INSTALLATION.md

 If you encounter API connection issues:
 1. Verify internet connectivity
-2. Check if the Ubia portal is accessible
+2. Check if the Ubox portal is accessible
 3. Review the API endpoint configuration in `const.py`

 ## Uninstallation

 To remove the integration:
 1. Go to **Settings** → **Devices & Services**
-2. Find "Ubia Cameras" in the list
+2. Find "Ubox Cameras" in the list
 3. Click the three dots menu → **Delete**
 4. Optionally, remove the `custom_components/ubox-camera-ha/` folder